jj1bdx/arduino-atmega16u2/Projects/arduino-usbserial/README.md

 ## How to put ATmega8u2/16u2 into USB DFU mode

-a. assert and hold the 8U2's RESET line
+1. assert and hold the 8U2's RESET line
-b. assert and hold the 8U2's HWB line
+2. assert and hold the 8U2's HWB line
-c. release the 8U2's RESET line
+3. release the 8U2's RESET line
-d. release the 8U2's HWB line
+4. release the 8U2's HWB line